gwg313/hugo-blog/content/posts/nix-workflow3.md

 ## Examining the Build Output

 After a successful build, it's essential to understand the conventions of Nix.
-The result symlink, which you'll find in the project directory, is a standard mechanism in Nix for conveniently accessing the outputs of the build.
+The result symlink, which you'll find Nix has generated in the project directory, is a standard mechanism in Nix for conveniently accessing the outputs of the build.
 This symlink points directly to the directory containing the build results, providing a straightforward way to locate and utilize the compiled artifacts of your Go project.
 Let's take a moment to explore how this standard convention simplifies the examination and utilization of the build output.
 ```bash
 ls -l result
 ```